garrardkitchen/ai-chat-example/README.md

    ![alt text](images/readme-rag-3.png)

+4. **PDF Upload**

+    > # Druperts
+    >
+    > _Here are some facts about Druperts.
+There maybe some non-Drupert facts in this list too:_
+    >
+    > - A Drupert is a fictional creature
+    > - A Sleepert is meant to make you fall asleep during school time
+    > - Chicken Jockie!
+    > - A Drupert is meant to distract
+    > - A Drupert sole purpose is to make you laugh
+    > - If someone draws a Drupert during class time and you laugh, you'll likely be told off my your teacher

+5. **Funny Story prompt**

+    > Create me a funny story about a Drupert.
+No longer than 5 sentences.
+It must end with a hugging face emoji on a new line.
+Please include citations

 # Deployment
 - Standard .NET deployment applies.
 For cloud or container deployment, ensure secrets are set via environment variables or a secure store.